xlnwel/model-free-algorithms/algo/off_policy/readme.md

 Add actions at the first two levels improve performance.
 This effect is more significant when having learning in a background thread.

 Large networks slow down the learning process, and worse still, may impair the final performance, resulting in fluctuation at the convergence.

+Training networks in a background thread may cause learning unstable, which could be alleviated by increasing batch size.

 ### SAC